Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$: The Bielliptic Case and Four More Examples

 Smoothness of each $C_i'$ implies there are exactly $r$ irreducible components of $\pi^{-1}(C_i)$ passing through any given point in $\pi^{-1}(p)$.
 To obtain a singularity of order exactly $r$ in the quotient, we see that the $G$-action on $E_{\lambda}\times E_{\tau}$ must identify exactly $r$ distinct smooth curves in each connected component of $\pi^{-1}(C_i)$.
 Thus, to prove the lemma, it suffices to show that $\pi^{-1}(C_i)$ is connected.

 Since $C_i$ is an irreducible curve on $Y$ of positive self-intersection, it follows that $\pi^{-1}(C_i)$ has positive self-intersection.
-In fact, our assumptions on $C_i$ imply that $\pi^{-1}(C_i)$ is reduced and intersects each irreducible component $C_i'$ positively.
-An argument using Nakai's criterion as in Lemma \ref{Nakai} implies that $\pi^{-1}(C_i)$ is then a reduced ample divisor.
-It follows that the support of $\pi^{-1}(C_i)$ must be topologically connected, which proves the lemma. \end{proof}
+In fact, our {assumption that $C_i$ has positive self-intersection, along with the fact that $\pi$ is \'etale, implies} that $\pi^{-1}(C_i)$ is reduced and intersects each irreducible component $C_i'$ positively. {Then one sees exactly as in the proof of Lemma \ref{Nakai} that Nakai's criterion implies that $\pi^{-1}(C_i)$ is a reduced ample divisor.} It follows that the support of $\pi^{-1}(C_i)$ must be topologically connected {by Zariski's main theorem (e.g., applying \cite[Cor.\ III.11.3]{Har} to the linear system determined by the ample divisor)}, which proves the lemma. \end{proof}

-Now, we use the structure of the divisor group $\mathrm{Num}(Y)$ to restrict the possible number of cusps even further.
+Now, we use the structure of the group $\mathrm{Num}(Y)$ {of divisors modulo numerical equivalence} to restrict the possible number of cusps even further.
 Let $Y$ be a bielliptic surface with associated group